leoliu0/cik-cusip-mapping/README.md

 # cik-cusip mapping

-This repository produces the link between cik and cusip using EDGAR 13D and 13G fillings, that is more robust than Compustat (due to forward filling of new cusip to old records) and WRDS provided links.
+(This repository is no longer maintained, please do not use it) This repository produces the link between cik and cusip using EDGAR 13D and 13G fillings, that is more robust than Compustat (due to forward filling of new cusip to old records) and WRDS provided links.
 This repository is simply a Python implementation of the existing R implementations with simplified codes.

 dl_13D_13G.py will download all existing 13D and 13G.